dinh2350/aws-dva-c02/readme.md

     - Disabled by default
     - Pay charges for inter AZ
 ### SSL/TLS
+- An SSL Certificate allows traffic between your clients and your load balancer to be encrypted in transit (in-flight encryption)
+  - SSL refers to Secure Sockets Layer, used to encrypt connections
+  - TLS refers to Transport Layer Security, which is a newer version
 - SNI: Server Name Indication
   - Solves the problem of loading multiple SSL onto one web server
 - CLB: one SSL per CLB